sni/lmd/README.md

 Some things are still not complete

 - Implement Wait Header
 - Implement Idle Interval Updates
-    - Implement downtime / comment handling
 - Implement accept/sending multiple commands in one connection
 - Check backend capabilities on first request
 - Preserve backend order in response
 - optimize delta updates, check max id and len of comments/downtimes and only continue if that differs
 - add metrics for peer data, host, services, etc...
 - add pid file
 - add stats sum/min/max query test

 Ideas